 Jack snickered at the floor and gazed at their mismatched feet.
 His steady smile remained but she inquired more, making his heart heavy.

 "Not sure.
 Too many demons to bury still."

 Tooth lifted her head, her hair ruffling curiously – she sensed something.
 His tone changed at the end.
 And he almost sounded... sad?
 Tooth tilted her head up at him and smiled sadly.
 "Jack?"

 He rubbed his neck.

-'He doesn't mean it like...like THAT,'she thought with a dry swallow and a lump in her throat.
-Yet a swell of heat started in her belly like adrenaline and she couldn't move, not when Jack stood there, unmoving and expressionless.
+Tooth fell still as everything went completely over his head while Tooth's fingers began twitch.
+The ex-Guardian looked over the balcony for words and he appeared a little more embarrassed since he'd known her.
+The princess said nothing, did nothing.
+'He doesn't mean it like...like THAT,' she thought with a dry swallow and a lump in her throat.
+Yet a swell of heat started in her belly like adrenaline, not when Jack stood there, also unmoved and expressionless.

 "You don't mean that," she repeated it out loud.
 "You don't."

 But Jack nodded as his lips stretched into a small smile.
 "But I think I do, Toothiana."
 The princess stopped instantly and the sound of her breath pulled Jack in again like fingertips under his chin.
 It was the way he stared at her.
 It was the way every girl wanted to be looked at.
 Tooth's fist tightened weakly against her chest like a swooning nut, and she didn't care.